wazuh/wazuh-documentation/source/user-manual/capabilities/antiflooding.rst

   wazuh: Agent buffer: 'full'.

-It is important to know that whether an event tries to be stored in the buffer and it is full, **the event will be dropped**.
-For example, if in a second
-1000 events arrive to a full buffer with a throughput of 500 EPS, 500 of these events will be stored and **another 500 will be dropped**.
+It is important to understand that when the buffer is full, all newly arriving events **will be dropped** until free space opens up in the buffer again.
+For example, if in one second, 1000 events arrive to a full buffer with a throughput limit of 500 EPS, 500 of these events will be stored and the other 500 **will be dropped**.

-When buffer gets filled, it starts to count the time elapsed comparing it to the ``tolerance time`` set in ``internal_options.conf``.
+When the buffer reaches 100% full, a timer is started, which is compared to the ``tolerance time`` set in ``internal_options.conf``.
-At this point, it could be happen two situations:
+At this point, two possible things could happen:

-- The usage of the buffer decreases under ``warning level``: The count stops being fewer than ``tolerance time``.
-Consequently, no alert about flooding appears in the manager.
-The following part of graphic ilustrates this situation.
+- Usage of the buffer decreases to below the ``warning level`` before the timer reaches the ``tolerance time`` Consequently, no alert about flooding appears on the manager.
+The graphic illustrates this situation.

 .. thumbnail:: /images/manual/internal-capabilities/graphic_without_flooding.png
     :title: buffer usage without flooding
     :align: center
     :width: 70%

-- Tolerance time is elapsed: In this case, it is considered that the buffer will not come back to the normal status by itself.
-For that reason, a more severe alert is triggered in the manager.
+- Buffer usage stays above the ``warning level`` until the tolerance time has elapsed.
+Now it appears that the buffer may not come back to a normal status by itself.
+For that reason, a more severe alert is triggered on the manager.

 Flooding status (red area)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-As it has been already mentioned, a severe alert is triggered when ``tolerance time`` is elapsed.
+As already mentioned, a severe alert is triggered when ``tolerance time`` has elapsed.
 This alert has the following appearance:

 .. code-block:: console